tanmay-ar0ra/tanmay-ar0ra/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com/?lines=Hi+there!+Welcome+to+my+repository;)](https://git.io/typing-svg)
 [![Typing SVG](https://readme-typing-svg.demolab.com/?lines=My+name+is+Tanmay+Arora)](https://git.io/typing-svg)
-<h2 align="left"> I'm a Software developer interested in Cloud, Automation, AI, and ML. </h2>
+<h2 align="left"> I'm a Software developer interested in Full stack, Cloud, Automation, AI, and ML. </h2>

 <h3>👨🏻‍💻 &nbsp;About me:</h3>

 <!-- - 🤔 &nbsp; Exploring new technologies and developing software solutions. -->
 - 💼 &nbsp; Pursuing Masters degree in Computer Science from the University of Central Florida, Orlando, FL.
-- 🌱 &nbsp; Passionate about Machine Learning and Artificial Intelligence.
+- 🌱 &nbsp; Passionate about .
 - 💫 &nbsp; Contact me if you want to collaborate on any interesting project or idea that you may have.